 It is also possible to use this method to obtain video with lower spatial resolution at the receiver.
-If the decoder selects the lowest $N \times N$ DCT coefficients from the base layer bit stream, non-standard inverse DCT's of size $N \times N$ can be used to reconstruct the video at reduced spatial resolution [37, 38].
-However, depending on the encoder and decoder implementations the lowest layer downscaled video may be subject to drift [39, 40].
+If the decoder selects the lowest $N \times N$ DCT coefficients from the base layer bit stream, nonstandard inverse DCT's of size $N \times N$ can be used to reconstruct the video at reduced spatial resolution [37], [38].
+However, depending on the encoder and decoder implementations the lowest layer downscaled video may be subject to drift [39], [40].

-Spatial Scalability has been developed to support displays with different spatial resolutions at the receiver-lower spatial resolution video can be reconstructed from the base layer.
-This functionality is useful for many applications including embedded coding for HDTV/TV systems, allowing migration from a digital TV service to higher spatial resolution HDTV services [25, 26, 42].
-The algorithm is based on a classical pyramidal approach for progressive image coding [41, 43].
-Spatial Scalability can flexibly support a wide range of spatial resolutions but adds considerable implementation complexity to the MAIN Profile coding scheme.
+Spatial Scalability: This has been developed to support displays with different spatial resolutions at the receiver-lower spatial resolution video can be reconstructed from the base layer.
+This functionality is useful for many applications including embedded coding for HDTV/TV systems, allowing a migration from a digital TV service to higher spatial resolution HDTV services [25], [26], [42].
+The algorithm is based on a classical pyramidal approach for progressive image coding [41], [43].
+Spatial scalability can flexibly support a wide range of spatial resolutions but adds considerable implementation complexity to the MAIN profile coding scheme.

-The Temporal Scalability tool was developed with an aim similar to spatial scalability different frame rates can be supported with a layered bit stream suitable for receivers with different frame rate display capabilities.
+Temporal Scalability: This tool was developed with an aim similar to spatial scalability-different frame rates can be supported with a layered bit stream suitable for receivers with different frame rate display capabilities.
 Layering is achieved by providing a temporal prediction for the enhancement layer based on coded video from the base layer.

-Data Partitioning is intended to assist with error concealment in the presence of transmission or channel errors in ATM, terrestrial broadcast or magnetic recording environments.
-Because the tool can be entirely used as a post-processing and pre-processing tool to any single layer coding scheme it has not been formally standardized with MPEG-2, but is referenced in the informative Annex of the MPEG-2 DIS document [25].
-The algorithm is, similar to the SNR Scalability tool, based on the separation of DCT-coefficients and is implemented with very low complexity compared to the other scalable coding schemes.
+Data Partitioning: This is intended to assist with error concealment in the presence of transmission or channel errors in ATM, terrestrial broadcast or magnetic recording environments.
+Because the tool can be entirely used as a post-processing and preprocessing tool to any single layer coding scheme it has not been formally standardized with MPEG-2, but is referenced in the informative Annex of the MPEG-2 DIS document [25].
+The algorithm is, similar to the SNR scalability tool, based on the separation of DCT-coefficients and is implemented with very low complexity compared to the other scalable coding schemes.
 To provide error protection, the coded DCT-coefficients in the bit stream are simply separated and transmitted in two layers with different error likelihood.

-4.5.
-CCIR 723- Digital Coding of Component Television Signals for Contribution-Quality Applications at Bit Rates in the Range 34-45 Mbit/s
+E. CCIR 723-Digital Coding of Component Television Signals for Contribution-Quality Applications at Bit Rates in the Range 34-45 Mb/s

 The CCIR 723 standard specifies a hybrid DCT/DPCM coding scheme with motion compensation, similar to the techniques described above.
-However, this standard is not generic and the only target application envisaged is the contribution of TV-pictures according to CCIR Rec.
+However, this standard is not generic and the only target application envisaged is the contribution of TV pictures according to CCIR Rec.
 601, preserving sufficient image quality for limited post-production purposes.

 The codec is optimized for coding of interlaced TV signals at high bit rates and uses a field-picture structure only.
-An Intra-field coding mode is employed for prediction as well as two Inter-field modes with and without motion compensated prediction respectively.
-The modes are selected on a Macroblock basis.
-Macroblocks consist of two 8×8 luminance blocks and two 8×8 chrominance blocks for the CR and CB components.
-The selection criteria as well as Macroblock refreshing procedures (by forced Intra-field coding) are not specified.
+An intrafield coding mode is employed for prediction as well as two interfield modes with and without motion compensated prediction respectively.
+The modes are selected on a macroblock basis. macroblocks consist of two 8 $\times$ 8 luminance blocks and two 8 $\times$ 8 chrominance blocks for the CR and CB components.
+The selection criteria as well as macroblock refreshing procedures (by forced intrafield coding) are not specified.